cda-tum/mqt-qmap/docs/na_zoned_compiler.md

 qc.draw(output="mpl")
 ```

-On the considered architecture, the one-qubit gates, i.e., the global ry and local rz-gates can be executed everywhere.
+On the considered architecture, the single-qubit gates, i.e., the global ry and local rz-gates can be executed everywhere.
 However, the controlled z-gates can only be executed between nearby atoms in the so-called entanglement zone.
 This entanglement zone is spatially separated from the storage zone, where all atoms not involved in a cz-gate are
 stored.